Take One Picture 2020-2021

 Focus painting links: All the work submitted must link back to the focus painting.

-The project came to a wonderful end with our very first Take One Picture public exhibition of the children’s responses to the painting, Penelope and her Suitors by Pintorrichio.
+The project came to a wonderful end with our very first Take One Picture exhibition of the children’s responses to the painting, The Battle of San Romano by Paolo Uccello.
+Depicting the Florentine victory at San Romano in 1432, Uccello created this piece as one of a series of paintings designed for display within the home of a wealthy Florentine.